t-chris/CCC/README.md

 CCC2015S1: More arraylists.
 Easy.
 I'm getting stuck on a J3.
 I'm trying to use recursion.
 Will keep updating.

 CCC2012S2: I should have used switches, but it doesn't really matter.
 Anyways, I tried using a couple methods, but this last one keeps the conditions fine.
 I was actually having trouble with it until I realized I had to put the first condition in the && to make sure it doesn't check the second one which goes out of index.
 You can see it in the last few lines.

+CCC2011S1: Easy string question, and I suck at strings.